 The DEP coordinates and reports on a number of initiatives to monitor, investigate and manage heavy metal comtamination in the Derwent.
 These include:

 - The Heavy Metal Water Quality Improvement Plan, described below

 - On-ground projects to reduce heavy metal loads, including securing grant funding for groundwater remediation projects at Nyrstar and urban stormwater projects

 The last 30 years has seen a 5 to 10-fold decrease in water column concentrations of zinc, and there also appears to be a gradual reduction in metal levels in sediments, particularly in some of the most highly contaminated mid-estuary sites.
 Nonetheless metal concentrations in the Derwent Estuary sediments, shellfish and some fish remain high by national and international standards, and further work is needed to further reduce loads and manage contaminated sediments.
 In particular, nutrients and algal growth need to be carefully managed to avoid low oxygen conditions that could cause metals to be released from contaminated sediments.

 In 2007–2010, the Derwent Estuary Program received Commonwealth funding for a Water Quality Improvement Plan (WQIP) for heavy metals and nutrients.
 The aim of this project was to better understand and further reduce heavy metal contamination in the Derwent estuary, including how nutrients may influence metal availability.

 - Determining heavy metal inputs and existing levels

-- Computer modelling of water and sediment transport processes controlling the movement of heavy metals
+- Modelling of water and sediment transport processes controlling the movement of heavy metals

 - Evaluating the processes that influence heavy metal availability in sediments